akash18tripathi/SVM-from-scratch-Constraints-analysis/README.md

 The solver library CXPY is utilized to solve the quadratic optimization problem involved in training SVM.

-## Jupyter Notebook

-The Jupyter Notebook in this repository contains the implementation of Gaussian Naive Bayes using Python.
-It includes the necessary code and explanations to understand the algorithm and apply it to classification tasks.

 ## Contributing

 Contributions are welcome and encouraged!